MichaelMarshal/NLP/README.md

 	Continue onto Ideapro
 	Create an Application
-	Fill in the form for SMS API and send for approval For Refference check the following Youtube Video :
+	Fill in the form for SMS API and send for approval For Reference check the following Youtube Video :
 ##### [IdeaPro - App provisioning](https://www.youtube.com/watch?v=zpgOrigLA70&t=457s)

 2.Creating Google console Project For NLP